sar87/AI-for-Conservation-Horizon-Scan/README.md

 # AI-for-Conservation-Horizon-Scan
 This contains the code to run the analysis for the AI for Conservation Horizon Scan 2024.

+# Analysing the scoring from the first round

+Set the working directory to the folder that contains the completed score sheets.

+For the code to work as written, the scoresheet headers would need to be: Application_ID, Category,	Title,	User Score (1 - 1000),	Notes

+The Idea_Names_First_Round.csv file is required to run this code, as written.
+This serves as a groundtruth for which Application ID links to which idea title.

+The code creates a table with the idea rank for each participant, an overall median rank for each idea, and an overall rank for each idea.

+# Horizon Scan Workshop Analysis Code

 Set the working directory to the folder that contains the completed score sheets.

 For the code to work as written, the scoresheet headers would need to be: Application_ID, Category,	Title,	User Score (1 - 1000),	Notes